turingschool-examples/backend_mod_1_prework/day_3/questions.md

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?

-You can use conditional statements to test your code and see if it is functioning properly.
+You might want to use conditional statements to test your code and see if it is functioning properly.